Sarah Saltzberg

 Sarah Saltzberg is an American actress and singer.

-Personal
+Personal life

 Saltzberg is a native of Needham, Massachusetts, and a graduate of Boston University's theatre performance program.
-Her brother, Adam Saltzberg, is a reality television producer.
 She also works as a real estate broker in New York.

 Career

 Saltzberg made her Broadway debut in 2005 starring as Logainne Schwartzandgrubenierre in William Finn and Rachel Sheinkin's The 25th Annual Putnam County Spelling Bee, a role which she originated with improvisational comedy troupe The Farm.
 She had previously worked as a weekend nanny for playwright Wendy Wasserstein, whose influence helped bring William Finn and Rachel Sheinkin to the creative team of Spelling Bee.

 Saltzberg starred in and produced the improvisation and sketch comedy show Don't Quit Your Night Job at the Ha!
 Comedy Club in New York City in 2007.
 Also she appeared in the movie City Island as the Casting Director.
 Saltzberg is a writer of the Off-Broadway comedy Miss Abigail's Guide to Dating, Mating, and Marriage, which ran at the Downstairs Cabaret Theatre at Sofia’s from October 24, 2010 to June 30, 2012.